Ritayu09/Shiny-App/README.md

 The app can also be used to perform forward, backward and stepwise regression by selecting and deselecting variables from selection window provided on the app.

-This shiny app can be run by using the running the following code in R:
+This shiny app can be run by running the following code in R:

 ```
 library(shiny)